-CONFIGURATION>DIAL BACKUP>PRI OPTIONS
+CONFIGURATION > DIAL BACKUP > PRI OPTIONS

-These options are only available with a PRI DBU card installed.
+These options are only available with a PRI DBU module installed.

-PHYSICAL LAYER OPTIONS - The following sections describe the PHYSICAL LAYER OPTIONS available for the PRI DBU card.
+PHYSICAL LAYER OPTIONS - The following sections describe the PHYSICAL LAYER OPTIONS available for the PRI DBU module.

-LINE CODE - Set the line coding of the PRI DBU card to B8ZS for PRI applications.
+LINE CODE - Set the line coding of the PRI DBU module to B8ZS for PRI applications.